tse155/tax-blockchain-system/README.md

 # 🔗 Tax Blockchain System

 A full-stack blockchain application for transparent share ownership and Ecuadorian tax compliance.
+Pursuant to the recent reforms in the Corporation's Law (2021)

 ## 🎯 Features